msmac23/machine-learning/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Car Price Prediction App ML Project
 ```

-⬆️ (Replace above with your app's name)
+⬆️ A machine learning app to predict the prices of used vehicles listed on Craigslist across the United States.)
 ```

 Description of the app ...